ankKomal/descision_tree/README.md

 # descision_tree
-Working with decision tree/n
+>Working with decision tree
-Used pandas, numpy, matplotlib and seaborn/n
+>Used pandas, numpy, matplotlib and seaborn
-Made the decision tree using Iris dataset/n
+>Made the decision tree using Iris dataset
-Plotted the pairplot for every feature to know the relationship
+>Plotted the pairplot for every feature to know the relationship